Based on forms seen on

 labellum similar.
 Thelymitra.
 1

-than 3 dia.
+less than 3 mm dia.
 Thelymitra carnea

 1. Not as above.